port-labs/port-docs/docs/tutorials/complete-use-cases/service-locking.md

 Here is the deployment check flow:

-1. New code is pushed to the `main` branch of the `Notification Service` Git repository.
+1. New code is pushed to the `main` branch of the `Notification Service` Git repository;
-2. A [GitHub workflow](https://docs.github.com/en/actions/using-workflows) is triggered by the push event.
+2. A [GitHub workflow](https://docs.github.com/en/actions/using-workflows) is triggered by the push event;
-3. The Github workflow calls a [callable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) with parameters matching the `locked` field check of the `Notification Service`.
+3. The Github workflow calls a [callable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) with parameters matching the `locked` field check of the `Notification Service`;
-4. If the value of the `locked` field is `true`, the deployment check will fail, with an error message indicating that the service is locked, and no deployment will be attempted.
+4. If the value of the `locked` field is `true`, the deployment check will fail, with an error message indicating that the service is locked, and no deployment will be attempted;
-5. If the value of the `locked` field is `false`, the deployment check will succeed and a new deployment Entity will be created in Port.
+5. If the value of the `locked` field is `false`, the deployment check will succeed and a new deployment Entity will be created in Port;

 Let's go ahead and create a [GitHub workflow](https://docs.github.com/en/actions/using-workflows) file in a GitHub repository meant for the `Notification Service` microservice:

-- Create a GitHub repository (or use an existing one)
+- Create a GitHub repository (or use an existing one);
-- Create a `.github` directory
+- Create a `.github` directory;
-  - Inside it create a `workflows` directory
+  - Inside it create a `workflows` directory.

 Inside the `/.github/workflows` directory create a file called `check-service-lock.yml` with the following content: